 Creating a standard proposal template for accounting clients you’re pitching is a great way to organize your thoughts and key selling points.
-It’s also a chance to impress them with both the time you spent to prepare, as well as your organization.
+It’s also a chance to impress them with both the time you spent to prepare and your organization.
 You can use the questions above to tell the story about what you can offer them and outline the slides in your presentation.

 Step 4: Negotiate and come to an agreement.

 Now, you have to talk money and time.
 Exchanging the two is how business was created and continues to work.
-If your client is talking price down, reinforce your pricing with the pain points they mentioned in your initial call.
-Or, if they’re expecting round-the-clock availability, make sure to mark that line in the sand if you can’t deliver on that, be it related to your business model or own personal preferences.
+If your client is trying to talk down the price, reinforce your pricing aligned with the pain points they mentioned during your initial call.
+Or, if they’re expecting around-the-clock availability, make sure to mark that line in the sand if you can’t deliver on that, be it related to your business model or own personal preferences.

 Step 5: Implement your new client.

 Don’t put your feet up just yet.
 Once you’ve done the hard work in the selling and agreement phase, you still need to make it happen.
-This can mean integrating software, sharing passwords and banking information, gathering and documents, and more.
-And you also need to get the agreed upon statement of work from Step 2 into action with you and your team’s workflow and process.
+This can mean integrating software, sharing passwords and banking information, gathering documents, and more.
+You’ll also need to get the agreed upon statement of work from Step 2 into action with you and your team’s workflow and process.